Bonded by Love for Product

 Instead of designing features for narrow use cases, we create fundamental building blocks that can be assembled to model any workflow.
 For example, rather than building a “kanban board” product, we allow users to organize any data in Airtable as stacks of cards; and rather than building an “organization chart” product, we allow users to visualize any data hierarchically.
 At the same time, we strive to make this complexity as accessible as possible, sweating the details of our user interface and creating the best possible experience even when it means more work up front.

 As ambitious as our current product is, we know our mission demands far more.
-In Niklaus Wirth's classic formulation, Algorithms + Data Structures = Programs; Airtable starts users with a rich, highly accessible canvas to describe their data, and then layers powerful tools to add functionality (algorithms) over that data.
-By scaling both of these dimensions — further enriching the data and layering progressively more powerful tools — we have a unique opportunity to gradually teach users to build fully-realized applications.
+In Niklaus Wirth's classic formulation, Algorithms + Data Structures = Programs.
+Airtable starts users with a rich, highly accessible canvas to describe their data, and then layers powerful tools to add functionality (algorithms) over that data.
+Our Interface Designer even allows our users to define customized interfaces to the programs they construct.
+By scaling these dimensions – further enriching data, tools, and interfaces – we have a unique opportunity to gradually teach users to build fully-realized applications.

 Building that general-purpose toolkit comes with a unique set of hard engineering and design problems.
-Whether it's finding the right level of complexity and expressiveness for a new feature, or thinking through how it might intersect with the existing dimensions and building blocks of the product, the opportunity and challenge embodied in these problems inspires us to do our best work.
+Whether it's finding the right level of complexity and expressiveness for a new feature, or thinking through how it might intersect with the existing dimensions and building blocks of the product, the opportunities and challenges embodied in these problems inspire us to do our best work.

 Finally, we're enthusiastic users of Airtable ourselves!
-Many of our internal processes run on Airtable, including our issue tracker, recruiting process, team gallery, and product roadmap.
+Many of our internal processes run on Airtable, including our issue tracker, employee directory, and product roadmap.
 And if you're ever at a loss for a conversation topic with one of us, ask about our personal bases for our travel plans, parenting responsibilities, or books we're reading.
 This shared passion for our own product unifies our team and ensures that we're all invested in continually improving it.

 High Quality Code Base